 With growing demands on healthcare providers and increasingly sick patients, embedding health coaching into practices can make a meaningful difference in outcomes.

-As of 2019, you’ve likely heard of a health coach.
+You’ve likely heard of a health coach.
 In the fitness industry, health coaches often play an active role in helping people create sustainable habits related to exercise (and sometimes nutrition) goals.
 Motivated people will hire health coaches to help them change behavior, but what about the average patient whose physicians tell them every year, “you need to exercise more and eat better”?

 Helping these individuals find motivation and create change is a difficult job, but that’s why more healthcare practices need to equip their teams to serve as health coaches.